Does Oatly Group (OTLY) Pay a Dividend? (2026)

 No. Oatly does not pay a dividend.
 It is a turnaround-stage company still working toward consistent net profitability and reinvesting in the business, so any potential return to shareholders would come from share-price appreciation rather than income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with OTLY's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with OTLY's investor relations page or your broker before acting on them.

 Related stocks